TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 ## Tabs

-Tabs in lines are not expanded to [spaces].
+Tabs in lines are not expanded to spaces.
 However, in contexts where whitespace helps to define block structure, tabs are equivalent to 4 spaces.